 The aim of the government for investing in this sector is to make India, a technology driven country.
 The Digital India campaign of the government focuses on providing mobile connectivity throughout the country, making every government process technological, and e-delivery of citizen services.

-The government is going to set up various IT services, software product companies and service centers.
-The investment will also be on the services that are growing rapidly, like data analytics, knowledge services, legal services, cloud based services.
+The government is going to set up various IT services, software product companies and service centres.
+The investment will also be on the services that are growing rapidly, like data analytics, knowledge services, legal services, cloud-based services.

 If everything goes right, then very soon, India will be a country of technology.
 With the development in IT sector, employment opportunities will raise, and the people will become more knowledgeable to the technology.

 The impact of the campaign on this sector will be in a way that it will be the 3rd largest automotive market in the world by 2026.
 The production of two wheelers has grown from 8.5 Million units to 15.9 Million units per year.
 The car market is expected to grow by 6 Million+ units annually by 2020.

 The contribution of this industry in country’s GDP is approximately 45%.
 The employment rate of the sector is about 19 Million.
 India is the 7th largest producer of vehicles in the world and produces approximately 24 Million vehicles annually.
 3.64 Million Vehicles of the total production are exported annually.

 The government is expecting to increase the position of the sector from 7th largest to 3rd largest by 2016-17.
 India is currently the 2nd largest producer of the two-wheeler, largest motorcycle producer, and the 5th largest producer of the commercial vehicle of the world.

 So, these are some of the sectors where Make In India is targeting and the impact of the relevant policies and schemes is evident as well.
 The way the government has arranged these policies defines the enthusiasm of the ministers to take the country to a high level.